smaldragon/CapyASM/readme.md

 ## Addressing Modes

 In CapyASM the type of addressing to be used is always written explicitly, avoiding ambiguity.
 Immediate values are written without decoration, memory/absolute values are written between `[]` brackets, zero page is written between `<>` brackets and relative addressing is written between `()` brackets.
+Commands that take multiple arguments are separated by `:` symbols, long versions of data (16-bit immediate and 24-bit absolute) are prefixed with a `#` symbol.

 * **Implied** - `RTS`
 * **Registers** - `PSH A | PSH X | PSH Y | PSH P`